COMMITMENTS AND CONTINGENCIES

-The Company has subsequently paid its delinquent IRS payroll taxes and late fees.
-At December 31, 2020 and December 31, 2019, the payroll taxes payable balance of $3,146 and $115,111 included accrued late fees in the amount of zero and $37,210, respectively.
+The Company has paid its delinquent IRS payroll taxes and late fees in full.
+At March 31, 2021 and December 31, 2020, the state payroll taxes payable balance was $3,146 and $3,146, respectively.
 The remaining balance of $3,146 with the state of California will be remitted in 2021.

 Operating Lease Obligations

-The Company entered a new lease agreement of office and warehouse combination space of approximately 4,400 square feet on June 1, 2018 and ending May 31, 2021.
-On December 21, 2020, this lease was extended to October 31, 2021.
+The Company entered a new lease agreement of office and warehouse combination space of 4,400 square feet on June 1, 2018 and ending May 31, 2021.
+The Company has extended this lease to coincide with the main office space lease that will be ending on October 31, 2021.
 This additional space allows for resource growth and engineering efforts for operations before deploying to the field.
 The rent is subject to an annual escalation of 3%.

 The Company now has a total of office and warehouse space of approximately 14,603 square feet.

-At December 31, 2020, future minimum lease payments due under Operating Leases are as follows:
+At March 31, 2021, future minimum lease payments due under operating leases are as follows: